 Today, the City of Toronto announced the Vaccine Equity Transportation Plan, a multi-faceted plan to help ensure vulnerable residents and seniors can access COVID-19 vaccinations by removing barriers to transportation and making it easier to travel to clinics.

 This program is intended for those who have limited transportation options or who cannot afford transportation to vaccination appointments.
 Starting March 29, the City is piloting transportation options for seniors aged 75 years old and over by extending service hours for assisted ride services provided by community organizations.

 Today, the City of Toronto launched the Toronto Clean Energy Partnership to support a consortium of more than 30 Toronto clean technology companies in developing and bidding on international green infrastructure projects in Central and Eastern Europe.

 The Partnership was launched today by Deputy Mayor Michael Thompson (Scarborough Centre), Chair of the City's Economic and Community Development Committee and reaffirms the City's position as a global leader in efforts to reduce greenhouse gas emissions and combat climate change.

 The City of Toronto continues to respond to COVID-19.
-Today, Mayor John Tory, Medical Officer of Health Dr. Eileen de Villa and Fire Chief and General Manager of the Office of Emergency Management Matthew Pegg provided an update on the City’s measures to combat the resurgence of the virus in Toronto.
-Mayor Tory and Dr. de Villa explained the City is requesting to move to the Grey Zone next week.
+Today, Mayor John Tory, Medical Officer of Health Dr. Eileen de Villa and Fire Chief and General Manager of the Office of Emergency Management Matthew Pegg provided an update on the City’s measures to prevent the spread of the virus, support Toronto’s seniors and vaccinate all Torontonians in accordance with the Province of Ontario’s vaccine rollout.